HCM in Sphynx

 Yes, this is true for all sphynx.
 Particularly when the sphynx breed was first identified in the 1960’s and HCM testing was not done.
 It was later found in older cats and this is how it was identified as an issue – particularly when those cats had bred for a number of years.
 It is possible that all sphynx have HCM cats in their pedigrees – in older generations.
 It did not help that outcrossing was done with other HCM affected breeds such as Devon Rex and Ragdolls.
 If a current breeding cat is diagnosed with HCM the responsible breeder will desex the cat immediately, notify all buyers of those lines and have the cat assessed for treatment

-Pet owners think that by hcm scanning that means that their kittens are safe
+Pet owners think that by hcm scanning and/or DNA testing that means that their kittens are safe

 False.
 If the buyer is not already aware, a good breeder advises them on all aspects of HCM